 Spartanburg Water owns and operates a vibrant network of wastewater treatment facilities throughout Spartanburg County, strategically located to provide service and growth opportunities for the community, whether you live in Pacolet, Landrum, Reidville, Boiling Springs or the City of Spartanburg.

 Wastewater treatment is an important part of Spartanburg Water’s mission to provide the Spartanburg area with safe, clean water.
-The primary function of the Wastewater Treatment department is to ensure the protection of the waterways and streams for the enjoyment and use of Spartanburg’s citizens.
+The primary function of wastewater treatment is to ensure the protection of waterways and streams for the enjoyment and use of Spartanburg’s citizens.
 Approximately 14.3 million gallons of wastewater is treated daily from this department.
-A dedicated team works in the areas of operations, Industrial Pretreatment, and Solids Management that create the Wastewater Treatment department.
+A dedicated team works in the areas of operations, Industrial Pretreatment and Solids Management that create the Wastewater Treatment department.

-Solids that are removed from the process are sent to the solids handling area at Fairforest.
-The Solids Management program includes the collection and hauling of solids from all facilities, processing and conditioning of the solids for disposal/reuse and oversight of final disposal/reuse of over 14,000 wet tons per year.
-Solids that are sent to the Solids Management area are prepared for either landfill disposal or land application reuse- depending on operational and cost factors.
+Solids that are removed from the process are sent to the solids handling area at the A. Manning Lynch facility.
+The solids management program includes the collection and hauling of solids from all facilities, processing and conditioning of the solids for disposal/reuse and oversight of final disposal/reuse of over 14,000 wet tons per year.
+Solids that are sent to the solids management area are prepared for either landfill disposal or land application reuse-depending on operational and cost factors.
 Before biosolids are hauled to the landfill, water from the solids is reduced to form a cake-like material.
 This process is performed chemically and mechanically through the use of centrifuges or belt presses.
 The reduction in water is necessary to remove weight and mass from the solids to reduce transportation and disposal costs, based on weight and mass.